Cilantro

 Avoid

-- Slimy texture or visible mold and decay
+- Slimy texture or visible mold growth, particularly at stem bases

 Where to Find